 I also do my best to ensure a quick turnaround rate.
 I'm a stay-at-home mom and teach private music lessons, so I generally have a flexible schedule and can often return short projects within 48 hours.
 I don't guarantee that (unless we discuss it ahead of time!), but I strive to return projects as quickly as possible.

-My preferred form of payment is Paypal though I'm open to other suggestions as well!
+My preferred form of payment is Paypal though I'm open to options.
 My rates start at $0.02/word, though simple jobs may be cheaper, and complex, highly detailed, or rush jobs may be more expensive.